induktio/thinker/Details.md

 Statistics feature calculates mineral and energy production numbers after multiplier facility effects are applied.
 However the mineral output bonus provided by Space Elevator is ignored in this step.
 Energy calculation also does not substract inefficiency from the final number.

-World map labels feature draws colored labels around various bases to identify them more easily.
+Render base info feature draws colored labels around various bases to identify them more easily and shows more details on the base resource window.
 HQ bases are highlighted with a white label.
 Bases in golden age are highlighted with a yellow label.
 Bases that have Flechette Defense System or Geo Survey Pods are highlighted with a blue label.

 If a base might riot on the next turn due to population increase or already has too many drones, it will be highlighted with a red label.
 This is not always entirely accurate due to the complexity of psych calculations.